AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Reference/agora_chat_receive_webhook.md

 }
 ```

-### Upload a shared file to a chat group or chat room
+### Upload a shared file to a chat group

-When a user uploads a shared file to a chat group or chat room, the Agora Chat server sends a callback to your app server.
+When a user uploads a shared file to a chat group, the Agora Chat server sends a callback to your app server.
 The sample code of the `payload` field is as follows:

 ```json
 "payload":